Mercaptopurine 50 mg tablets

 6-Mercaptopurine is sulphydryl analogue of the purine bases, adenine and hypoxanthine and acts as a cytotoxic antimetabolite.

-6-Mercaptopurine is an inactive pro-drug which acts as a purine antagonist but requires cellular uptake and intracellular anabolism to thioguanine nucleotides (TGNs) for cytotoxicity.
-The TGNs and other metabolites (e.g. 6-methyl-mecaptopurine ribonucleotides) inhibit de novo purine synthesis and purine nucleotide interconversions.
-The TGNs are also incorporated into nucleic acids and this contributes to the cytotoxic effects of the medicinal product.
+6-Mercaptopurine is an inactive pro-drug which acts as a purine antagonist but requires cellular uptake and intracellular anabolism to thioguanine nucleotides for cytotoxicity.
+The 6-mercaptopurine metabolites inhibit de novo purine synthesis and purine nucleotide interconversions.
+The thioguanine nucleotides are also incorporated into nucleic acids and this contributes to the cytotoxic effects of the active substance.

 The cytotoxic effect of 6-mercaptopurine can be related to the levels of red blood cell 6-mercaptopurine derived thioguanine nucleotides, but not to the plasma 6-mercaptopurine concentration

-The bioavailability of oral 6-mercaptopurine shows considerable inter-individual variability`.
-When administered at a dosage of 75 mg/m2 to seven paediatric patients, the bioavailability averaged 16% of the administered dose, with a range of 5 to 37%.
-The variable bioavailability probably results from the metabolism of a significant portion of 6-mercaptopurine during first-pass hepatic metabolism.
+The bioavailability of oral 6-mercaptopurine shows considerable inter-individual variability, which probably results from its first-pass metabolism`.
+When administered orally at a dosage of 75 mg/m2 to seven paediatric patients, the bioavailability averaged 16% of the administered dose, with a range of 5 to 37%.

 After oral administration of 6-mercaptopurine 75 mg/m2 to 14 children with acute lymphoblastic leukaemia, the mean Cmax was 0.89µM, with a range of 0.29 - 1.82µM and Tmax was 2.2 hours with a range of 0.5 - 4 hours.